When the Truth Becomes Dangerous – Ruda Challenges Power in Guatemala

-We’re not meeting in a newsroom.
+“We don’t meet in a newsroom.
 That would be too risky.
-Instead, we gather in a public meeting room in Guatemala City – one of many small safety measures that the journalists of RUDA must constantly adapt to.
-In a country where journalism can be life-threatening, RUDA has chosen a path that challenges those in power and amplifies the voices of those most often silenced.
+Instead, we gather in a public meeting room in Guatemala City.”
+It’s just one of many small safety measures that the journalists of Ruda must constantly adapt to.
+In a country where journalism can be life-threatening, Ruda has chosen a path that challenges those in power and amplifies the voices of those most often silenced.

-RUDA is no ordinary news outlet.
-It is a feminist media collective in Guatemala that gathers stories from over 100 grassroots women journalists – women from across the country, many from Indigenous communities, who report on what is often absent from the national news cycle: women’s struggles, resistance, violence, and healing.
+Ruda is not just any media outlet.
+It is a feminist digital platform that brings together stories from women journalists working in rural and territorial areas – many from Indigenous communities –who report on what is often absent from the national news cycle: women’s struggles, resistance, violence, and healing.

-“We started RUDA in 2020,” says journalist Isela Espinoza.
-“At the time, I was working with the media house Prensa Comunitaria, and we saw that women’s experiences weren’t getting the attention they deserved.
-RUDA became the answer – a dedicated platform for feminist journalism, under the umbrella of Prensa Comunitaria.”
+“We started Ruda in 2020,” says content creator Isela Espinoza.
+“At the time, the founders had reflected on how women’s experiences were not getting the attention they deserved.
+Ruda became the answer: a platform dedicated to feminist journalism.”

 A Country Silencing the Truth